ramonaciobanu1/CHALLENGE-1/README.md

 ## Overview and Origin

 * Name of company.
-Devin AI was developed by Cognition an AI engeneering software.
+Devin AI was developed by Cognition an AI engineering software.

 * When was the company incorporated?
 Company was incorporated in November of 2023